genetics-statistics/GEMMA/INSTALL.md

     make -j 4

-or play with the switches
+or play with the switches (note NO_AFFINITY may be needed in a future version)

     make USE_THREAD=1 NUM_THREADS=16 NO_AFFINITY=1 -j 4